poyro/poyro/packages/docs/src/app/manual-installation/page.md

     description: Step-by-step guide to installing the Poyro library.
 ---

 Welcome to the manual installation guide for Poyro!
-This guide will walk you through the process of setting up your project to use the Poyro library.
+This guide will walk you through the process of setting up your project manually to use the Poyro library.

+{% callout type="note" title="Automatic installation" %}
+The recommended way to install Poyro is to use the automated setup process.
+If you encounter any issues during the automated setup or want more fine-tuned control over your configuration, you can follow this guide.
+To use our automated setup, please refer to the [quick start guide](/#quick-start).
+{% /callout %}

 ---

+## vitest

+If you haven't already, make sure to install Vitest and verify that it's working before proceeding.
+You can find more information about Vitest on the [Vitest website](https://vitest.dev/).
+Once installed, you can proceed with the manual installation of Poyro.

+We recommend setting `"test": "vitest"` in your `package.json` to run your tests with Vitest.

 ## @poyro/vitest